-If you require a more detailed review then a Full Review Service is available.
+If you require a more detailed review when undertaking auction conveyancing then a Full Review Service is available.

-Therefore, it is always strongly advised to obtain legal advice on the contents of an auction legal pack prior to committing to a purchase, however in the event that you do decide to proceed without the legal pack being reviewed prior to the auction Attwells’ Auction Team are able to assist with facilitating completion.
+Our auction solicitors always advised obtaining legal advice on the contents of an auction legal pack prior to committing to a purchase.
+However, in the event that you do decide to proceed without the legal pack being reviewed prior to the auction our team of auction solicitors are able to assist with facilitating completion.
 The following are included in this service:

-Review of the legal pack and provision of a summary report to you highlighting any fundamental issues;
+Firstly, a review of the legal pack and provision of a summary report to you highlighting any fundamental issues

-Transfer of completion funds to the vendor’s legal representative on the date of completion;
+Next, transfer of completion funds to the vendor’s legal representative on the date of completion

-Submission of an SDLT return to HMRC if required;
+Then, submission of an SDLT return to HMRC if required

-Submission of an application for registration of the transfer to Land Registry following completion;
+Next, submission of an application for registration of the transfer to Land Registry following completion

-Giving of notice of assignment to a Landlord or Management Company if required.
+Finally giving of notice of assignment to a Landlord or Management Company if required

 A modern auction is an auction that is conditional up until the exchange of contracts and is different from the traditional method of auction where once the hammer falls, contracts are in effect exchanged and you are legally bound to complete.